Downtown Austin: Judges Hill

 Judges Hill is a largely residential neighborhood located north of the central business district of downtown Austin on the eastern bluff overlooking Pease Park, bordered by Rio Grande Street, 15th Street, Martin Luther King Jr. Blvd and Lamar Blvd.
 In 1851, Elijah Sterling Clack Robertson built the first home in present-day Judges Hill near the corner of 18th and San Gabriel.
 Although the house was subsequently demolished in 1966.
 Judge Robertson was the first among the neighborhood resident judges and attorneys who earned the area the name of Judges Hill.
 The area includes many historically designated properties from the late 19th century, some significant mid-century modern design, student communities and limited multi-family housing.

 Red River Cultural District

 The Red River Cultural District is an entertainment district in Downtown Austin.
 The Austin City Council approved a resolution creating the district on October 17, 2013.
 The district runs along the 600 – 900 blocks of Red River Street.
 The resolution also directs the city manager to address parking and loading and unloading issues in the area and to investigate the state process used to designate an area as a state cultural district.
-The nightclubs Stubb's, Beerland Mohawk, Red Eyed Fly, Elysium, Barbarella, Metal and Lace, Swan Dive and Plush and a handful of other clubs on nearby side streets are included in the district.